Krzysztof Piesiewicz

-Krzysztof Marek Piesiewicz (/pl/; born 25 October 1945 in Warsaw, Poland) is a Polish lawyer, screenwriter, and politician.
+Krzysztof Marek Piesiewicz (/pl/; 25 October 1945 – 14 May 2026) was a Polish lawyer, politician and film screenwriter.
 From 1991 to 1993 and from 1997 to 2011 he was a member of Polish Senate.
-He was the head of the Social Movement (RS) or Social Movement Party.
+Piesiewicz was the head of the Social Movement (RS) or Social Movement Party.

-Life
+Early life and career in law and film

 Piesiewicz studied law at Warsaw University and began practicing in 1973.
-Through the late 1970s he became increasingly involved in political cases, defending opponents of the Communist regime, serving as a legal advisor for Solidarity, and assisting in the successful prosecution of the murderers of Jerzy Popiełuszko.
+Through the late 1970s he became increasingly involved in political cases, defending opponents of the Communist regime of the Polish People's Republic, serving as a legal advisor for Solidarity and assisting in the successful prosecution of the murderers of Jerzy Popiełuszko.

 In 1982, he met the film director Krzysztof Kieślowski, who was planning to direct a documentary on political show trials in Poland under martial law.
 Piesiewicz agreed to help, though he doubted whether an accurate film could be made within the constraints of the judicial system; indeed, the filmmakers found that their presence in court seemed to be affecting the outcomes of cases, often improving the prospects of the accused, but making it hard to capture judicial abuses.

 Kieślowski decided to explore the issue through fiction instead, and the two collaborated for the first time as writers on the feature film No End, released in 1984.

 Piesewicz returned to his law career, but remained in touch with Kieślowski and three years later persuaded him to create a series of films based on the Ten Commandments.
 This series, Dekalog, explored the filmmakers' mutual interest in moral and ethical dilemmas in contemporary social and political life, and achieved (belated) critical acclaim around the world.

 Their later collaborations, The Double Life of Véronique and Three Colours (Blue, White, Red), focused on metaphysical questions of personal choice and appeared relatively apolitical, though the latter series was based on Piesiewicz's idea of dramatizing the French political ideals of liberty, equality, and fraternity in the same way they had previously dramatized the Ten Commandments.

-Piesiewicz was credited as co-writer on all of Kieślowski's projects after No End, the last of which was Nadzieja, directed by Stanislaw Mucha after Kieślowski's death.
-He has begun writing a new series of films, The Stigmatised; the first of these, Silence, was directed by Michał Rosa and released in 2002.
+He was credited as co-writer on all of Kieślowski's projects after No End, the last of which was Hope in 2007, directed by Stanislaw Mucha after Kieślowski's death.
+He also wrote Silence, which was directed by Michał Rosa and released in 2001.